davidfrantz/force/docs/source/howto/l2-ard.rst

 FORCE provides a lot of functionality to further process the generated ARD into hARD or hARD+ products, e.g. using pixel-based compositing or time series analyses.

-Please see the [Higher Level processing options](https://force-eo.readthedocs.io/en/latest/components/higher-level/index.html) in the documentation.
+Please see the :ref:'hlps' in the documentation.
 Some more tutorials are planned, which deal with all these options.